fanily/poetriesbookstores/wp-content/plugins/ewww-image-optimizer-cloud/readme.txt

 1. **Optimize everything** With the wp_image_editor class extension, and the ability to specify your own folders for scanning, any image in Wordpress can be optimized.

 If you want to optimize images on your own server without using the cloud, see the [EWWW Image Optimizer](http://wordpress.org/plugins/ewww-image-optimizer/).

+= Support =

+If you need assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
+The forums are community supported only.

 = Bulk Optimize =